LearnCIOT/LearnCIOT.github.io/content/ch4/ch4.1/index.en.md

             os.rename(path2, f'CSV_Weather/{item}')
 ```

-Having successfully decompressed the weather data, the CSV_Weather folder now contains all the daily sensor data in CSV format.
+Having successfully decompressed the weather data, the `CSV_Weather` folder now contains all the daily sensor data in CSV format.
 Our next steps focus on extracting specific data and organizing it effectively:

-Filter Data for a Specific Station: We'll concentrate on data from a particular weather station, for example, the one identified by the code C0U750.
+1. **Filter Data for a Specific Station:** We'll concentrate on data from a particular weather station, for example, the one identified by the code `C0U750`.
 To do this, we need to sift through each CSV file, extracting only the data relevant to this station.

-Create a Dataframe: We'll compile all the selected data from the C0U750 station into a dataframe, a table-like structure used in programming for data analysis.
-This dataframe will be named weather, and it will contain all the relevant weather data from the chosen station.
+2. **Create a Dataframe:** We'll compile all the selected data from the `C0U750` station into a dataframe, a table-like structure used in programming for data analysis.
+This dataframe will be named `weather`, and it will contain all the relevant weather data from the chosen station.

-Delete Unnecessary Data: After we've gathered all the needed data in the weather dataframe, we'll remove all the original downloaded data and the data generated after decompression.
+3. **Delete Unnecessary Data:** After we've gathered all the needed data in the `weather` dataframe, we'll remove all the original downloaded data and the data generated after decompression.
 This step is important to conserve storage space in the cloud.
 Keeping only the essential data ensures a more streamlined and efficient dataset for analysis.

-By completing these steps, we ensure that our weather dataset is focused, well-organized, and ready for in-depth analysis, specifically tailored to the C0U750 weather station.
+By completing these steps, we ensure that our weather dataset is focused, well-organized, and ready for in-depth analysis, specifically tailored to the `C0U750` weather station.
 This approach is key in data science, helping maintain an organized workflow and ensuring the integrity and relevance of the data being analyzed.

 ```python
 folder = 'CSV_Weather'